Perry Mason: Novels

-In the later novels, the only crime which he can be seen to commit might be illegal entry, when he and Paul Drake are searching for evidence.
-And even then, he would expect to put up a strong and effective defense leading to an acquittal.
+In the later novels, the only crime which he appears to commit is illegal entry while he and Paul Drake search for evidence.
+Even then, he would expect to mount defense leading to an acquittal.
 Hamilton Burger is constantly under the impression that Mason has done something illegal, but is never able to prove it.
 Gardner prefaced many of his later novels with tributes to coroners and forensic pathologists whose work was instrumental to solving cases.
 Gardner inserts his ideas about the importance of proper autopsies into many of his Mason novels.
-In The Case of the Fugitive Nurse, for instance, close scrutiny of dental records in the identification of burned bodies is a key point.
+In The Case of the Fugitive Nurse, for example, dental records play a key role in identifying burned bodies.
 In that same story, the possible use of additives to track illegal resale of medical narcotics is examined.

-Critic Russel B. Nye saw a pattern in Gardner's novels, calling them as formal as Japanese Noh drama.
+Critic Russel B. Nye identified a pattern in Gardner's novels, describing them as formal as Japanese Noh drama.
 He described fairly rigid plot points: